 It comes to no surprise America has become a hostile place for immigrants more so under the Trump presidency, especially for Muslim Americans.
-The toxicity espoused from the Trump administration has lead to the largest spike of hate crimes, exceeding the spike post 9/11 carried out against Muslim’s at home.
-I’m not sure if this is what gives greater cause for alarm for me as a Muslim America myself.
-It’s the focus on the fraction of violence hyper scrutinized in the media and by Trump himself, whilst ignoring the sheer volume of white nationalist hate crimes that is ignored, and it’s part-and-parcel with the $4 billion in arms have been sold to Saudi Arabia, the greatest perpetrators of violence against Muslim’s abroad by way of Trump’s recent arms deal with the country that attempts to paint people like me into a box, marginalizes me into either a terrorist or a patriot that can never prove his American-ness that will likely reverberate across the times.
+The toxicity espoused from the Trump administration has lead to the largest spike of hate crimes exceeding the spike post 9/11 carried out against Muslim’s at home.
+I’m not sure if this is what gives greater cause for alarm for me as a Muslim America myself, or the focus on the fraction of violence hyper scrutinized in the media and by Trump himself whilst ignoring the sheer volume of white nationalist hate crimes that is ignored, it’s the collective gas lighting I worry about.
+However temporary his presidency, it’s that which marginalizes me and others like me into either a terrorist or a patriot that can never prove his American-ness that will likely reverberate across the times.

 Last year, I had the great privilege of attending a Swet Shop Boy‘s concert at Webster Hall.
 The duo don’t parse words, as an unapologetically anti-imperialist rap group, they are comprised of rappers Riz Ahmed and Heems.
 Sweet Shop Boy’s released the poignantly timed T5 single/music video, highlighting the drama that would soon come to its climax right at airports across the country, as countless muslim families were detained at airports as Homeland Security scurried to figure out what to do down the chain of command.